MoritzTheile/com.mtheile.lab.ldapauthcheck/README.md

 Especially the emtpy password issue is worth mentioning - I learned the hard way (see code).

-Only the LDAPAuthImpl class contains authentication relevant code - so start there.
+Only the LDAPAuth class contains authentication relevant code - so start there.

 Have fun :-)